wink-link/winklink-doc/docs/en/deploy.md

-# Deploy WINKLink Node
+# Deploy WINkLink Node

-This section explains how to join in the WINKLink ecosystem, including deploying oracle contracts and deploying WINKLink node.
+This section explains how to join in the WINkLink ecosystem, including deploying oracle contracts and deploying WINkLink node.

-Currently, the owner of oracle contract is also the operator of the node on WINKLink.
+Currently, the owner of oracle contract is also the operator of the node on WINkLink.
 With regard to distribution of proceeds, Oracle node accounts process and submit data, and only owners of the oracle contract are entitled to withdraw the handling fees paid by Oracle contract users.

 ## Before you start

-Maintainers for WINKLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
+Maintainers for WINkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
 You're suggested to read related [TRON official documents](https://cn.developers.tron.network/), particularly those on contract deployment on TronIDE.

 ## Contract Deployment

-Employing a decentralized structure, WINKLink features open-source smart contracts and allows any organization or individual to deploy their WINKLink oracle contracts and release these services to the public.
+Employing a decentralized structure, WINkLink features open-source smart contracts and allows any organization or individual to deploy their WINkLink oracle contracts and release these services to the public.

-Users may pick their sets from all the open services available on WINKLink to create their own aggregated data contracts and benefit from decentralization.
+Users may pick their sets from all the open services available on WINkLink to create their own aggregated data contracts and benefit from decentralization.

 Contract address for the project is hosted at: <https://github.com/wink-link/winklink/tree/master/tvm-contracts/v1.0>.